Adopted November 25, 2013

 Section 4.1 Powers; Voting

 The business and affairs of the ODP shall be managed by its Board, which shall be, and shall possess all of the powers of, the “Governing Body” of the ODP as a not-for-profit membership corporation under Delaware General Corporation Law.
 The Board may exercise all powers of the ODP and do all such lawful acts and things as are not by statute or by the Certificate of Incorporation or by these By-laws directed or required to be exercised or done by the Members.

 Section 4.2 Number of Directors

-Subject to Section 4.4, the total number of Directors shall be at least one and not more than two (2) times the number of Platinum Members, plus three (3) (the "Maximum Director Number").
+Subject to Section 4.4, the total number of Directors shall be at least one and not more than two (2) times the number of Platinum Members, plus the number of Strategic End-User Members, plus three (3) (the "Maximum Director Number").
 The Board shall comprise the Directors described in Section 4.3 below.

 Section 4.3 Nomination, Election and Term of Office of Directors

 (a) Each Platinum Member (while remaining in good standing) shall be entitled individually to appoint one Director (each a “Platinum Director”).
 Each Platinum Director shall serve until the next annual action of Members without a meeting and until his or her successor shall be duly appointed or until his or her earlier resignation or removal.